nellysosobrado/EFCore_ConsoleApp_MultiFeature/README.md

 ### **Part 2: Calculator**
 - Features:
   - Support for arithmetic operations: addition, subtraction, multiplication, division, square root, and modulus.
-  - Results are displayed with two decimal places if necessary.
+  - Results are displayed with two decimal
-  - Calculations are saved in a separate table with inputs, operator, result, and date.
+  - Calculations are saved in a separate sql database table with inputs, operator, result,date and soft-delete (isdeleted)
   - CRUD operations are available for saved calculations.
-- The application loops until the user chooses to exit.

 #### Techniques and Design:
 - **Error Handling**:
-  - Validation of input numbers and operators using Spectre.Console.
+  - Validation of input numbers and operators using Spectre.Console and FluentValidation.
+  -  Errors are caught using **try-catch** blocks.
 - **Design Patterns**:
   - **Strategy Pattern** to manage different operations.
   - **Service Pattern** to separate business logic from the UI.